NerusSkyhigh/computationalphysics2021/Variational Warm Up/content.md

-Python code for VAriational method, not working.
+Python code for Variational method, not working.